tompassarelli/fennec-ui/README.md

 1. In Firefox settings, ensure "Horizontal Tabs" is on, "Sidebar off", and the sidebar is configure to be on the left side of the browser
 2. Enable `toolkit.legacyUserProfileCustomizations.stylesheets` in `about:config`
 3. Navigate to your Firefox profile folder

-Note: On the Flatpak version of Firefox the directory is `~/.var/app/org.mozilla.firefox/.mozilla/firefox/<profile>`

    - Open Firefox
    - Type about:support in the address bar and press enter
    - Look for the Application Basics section.
    - Click on Open Profile Folder.
 This will open the folder which contains your user data.
+   - On the Flatpak version of Firefox the directory is `~/.var/app/org.mozilla.firefox/.mozilla/firefox/<profile>`
 4. Now create a `chrome` folder in your profile folder if it doesn't exist
 5. Copy `userChrome.css` to the `chrome` folder
 6. Install [Sideberry extension](https://addons.mozilla.org/en-US/firefox/addon/sidebery/)